mozilla/version-control-tools/pylib/Bugsy/docs/source/index.rst

 To search for bugs you will need to create a :class:`Bugsy` object and then you can call `search_for` and chain the search.
-The :class:`Search` API is a `Fluent API <https://en.wikipedia.org/wiki/Fluent_interface>`_ o you just chain the items that you need and then call `search` when the search is complete.
+The :class:`Search` API is a `Fluent API <https://en.wikipedia.org/wiki/Fluent_interface>`_
+- you just chain the items that you need and then call `search` when the search is complete.

 .. code-block:: python